Welcome to the Museum of Natural & Artificial Ephemerata (MNAE), where you have been all along!

 We rely on donations to keep our in-home museum open.
 You can make a suggested donation for a souvenir, or make a PayPal donation through the link below.
 THANKS!

-SURVEYING that PETRIFIED TERRAIN better known as ARCHIVAL COLLECTING
+SURVEYING that ECOLOGICAL TERRAIN better known as ARCHIVAL COLLECTING

 Visitors to the impermanent collection will tour five interwoven collections: